gregwhitaker/dubbo-example/README.md

     ./gradlew clean build

 ## Running the Example
+Follow the steps below to run the Dubbo example:

 ### Starting the Provider

+1. In a new terminal, run the following command to start the provider:

+        ./gradlew :dubbo-example-provider:run

 ### Starting the Consumer

+1. In a new terminal, run the following command to start the consumer:

+        ./gradlew :dubbo-example-consumer:run

 ### Calling the Consumer

+1. In a new terminal, run the following command to invoke the `hello` endpoint:

+2. Run the following command to invoke the `goodbye` endpoint:

 ## Bugs and Feedback